Recap / Farscape S 01 E 06 Thank God Its Friday Again

 - O.O.C.
 Is Serious Business: D'Argo is actually happy!

 - Rubber-Forehead Aliens: The Sykarans differ from humans in their eye color, hair color and skin color but only in a minor way.
-According to Aeryn they're a cousin species to Sebaceans.
+According to Aeryn they're a cousin species to Sebaceans, although they dispute this.

 - Terminally Dependent Society